crisglav/discover-eeg/README.md

 ### Installation
 * Download the pipeline code [here](https://github.com/crisglav/eeg-pipeline)
-* Download Matlab and the above listed Matlab toolboxes
+* Download Matlab and the above-listed Matlab toolboxes
 * Download [EEGLab](https://sccn.ucsd.edu/eeglab/download.php)
     * Download the aforementioned EEGlab plugins via the EEGLab GUI or in the provided URL.
 If you choose the second option, add them to the eeglab/plugins folder.
       Note that in eeglab/plugins there must not be a same-named subfolder for any plugin (e.g. eeglab/plugins/clean_rawdata-master/clean_rawdata is NOT correct;
       it should be eeglab/plugins/clean_rawdata).
     * Change [EEGLab preferences](https://eeglab.org/tutorials/misc/EEGLAB_option_menu.html) in EEGLab GUI.
-Make sure that the box 'Keep at most one dataset in memmory' is selected.
+Make sure that the box 'Keep at most one dataset in memory' is selected.
 * Download [FieldTrip](https://www.fieldtriptoolbox.org/download.php)
 * Download the [BCT toolbox](https://sites.google.com/site/bctnet/)
-* Update the path of the toolboxes in `define_params.m`
+* Update the path of the toolboxes in `define_params.json`

 ### Executing the pipeline
-* Read the `define_params.m` file and change the settings according to your needs.
+* Read the `define_params.json` file and change the settings according to your needs.
 The minimum parameters that need to be specified are:
-    * Your study name in `params.study`
+    * Your study name
-    * The path to your BIDS raw data in `params.raw_data_path`
+    * The path to your BIDS raw data
 * Run `main_pipeline.m`
-* By default the output of the pipeline will be found in a subfolder of your raw data folder called 'derivatives_vYYYY_MM_DD'
+* By default, the output of the pipeline will be found in a subfolder of your raw data folder called 'derivatives_vYYYY_MM_DD'

 ## Authors
 Cristina Gil Ávila, cristina.gil@tum.de